ShutoYamada/aws-s3-react-template/README.md

 ```

 # Usage
-1. Clone this repository.
+## 1.Clone this repository.
 ```
 git clone <repository-url>
 ```
-2. Install the dependencies.
+## 2.Install the dependencies.
 ```
 yarn
 ```
-3. Set Enviroment Parameters.
+## 3.Set Enviroment Parameters.
 Please copy the local `.env.sample` file to a new file named `.env` and fill in the necessary values.
-4. Deploy the CDK stack.
+## 4.Deploy the CDK stack.
 ```
 yarn deploy
 ```
 The stack deployment will create the Amazon S3 bucket, AWS CodeCommit repository, and AWS CodePipeline.
 The output will include the repository clone URLs, username, and password.
-5. Clone the created CodeCommit repository and add your React application source code.
+## 5.Clone the created CodeCommit repository and add your React application source code.
 ```
 git clone <repository-clone-url-http>
 ```